-There’s only one example paper freely-available online, a model exam published by the Russian Ministry of Federation in the year 2000.
+There’s only one example paper freely-available online, a model exam published by the Russian Federation Ministry of Education in the year 2000.
 Did the actual format of the exam correspond with what would be expected from that model exam?
 Could you talk us through the five papers and offer any particular advice on them?

 The actual exam generally follows the same pattern as the model paper.
 The only difference is that in reality many assignments contain longer instructions that may, or may not, complicate the task at hand.

 1) Grammar/vocab [60 mins, 100 questions, 80 of which are multi-choice, 20 – “fill in the gaps” – the summaries in bold of the five sections are mine.
 Formats could change.
 Always be sure to check the current format yourself before the exam – Gareth]